SuperOfficeDocs/superoffice-docs/user-guide/en/user/Mailing/Helptopics/includeLinksToTrack.md

 [!include[Requirement](../../includes/req-marketing.md)]

-You can include links (URLs) in a message and track them.
-In other words, you can see how many recipients have clicked the links and who has clicked them.
-Read more about tracking in [Examples of the use of trackable links](Examples-of-the-use-of-trackable-links.md).
+[!include[About links in mailings](../../includes/mailing-links-intro.md)] Read more about tracking in [Examples of the use of trackable links](Examples-of-the-use-of-trackable-links.md).

 To add tracked links to the message: